Kirkby Fleetham: Community

 The village has a Church of England Primary School.
 It is within the catchment area of Northallerton School for Secondary education to the age of eighteen.
 There is a local Pub/Bed & Breakfast called The Black Horse and the village has a Shop/Post office.

 Governance and geography

-The village lies within the Richmond UK Parliament constituency.
-It also lies within the Swale electoral division of North Yorkshire County Council and the Leeming Bar ward of Hambleton District Council.
+The village lies within the Richmond and Northallerton UK Parliament constituency.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 The River Swale runs close to the village on the east side and the A1 motorway runs approx 1 mi to the west of the village.
 The village also lies under the landing flight path of RAF Leeming.
 It lies 5.3 mi west of the County town of Northallerton, 3.5 mi south east of Catterick and 4 mi north east of Bedale.

 Demography (of civil parish area)

 2001 Census

 According to the 2001 UK Census, the parish was 46.5% male and 53.5% female of the total population of 486.
 The religious make-up was 79.2% Christian with the rest stating no religion.
 The ethnic distribution was 99.4% White with a small Chinese/Other Ethnic minority.
 There were 238 dwellings.